practicingruby/sandal.github.com/_posts/2012-05-01-the-right-kind-of-people.md

 A business must be profitable to survive, but in order to truly thrive, it needs to be in tune with its customers.
 This is a whole lot easier to do when you choose to serve the folks who treat you like a friend instead of a line item on their bank statement.
-As long as you return the favor, good things will happen!
+Good things happen when you find customers like this and return the favor to them.

 ---